 Some months may even have a loss in your overall covered call strategy if your stocks drop below their purchase price, as explained above.
 In general, however, a successfully implemented covered call strategy can reasonably provide about 1% to 1.5% of the value of your stock or ETF, on average, for a sideways or up trending stock or ETF.

 Living Off Covered Calls in Summary

-Having clarified the challenges related to living off covered calls alone, you can see that this conservative option strategy can make sense as a lucrative income stream for many stock investors.
-This is especially true when you own stocks, anyway!
+Having clarified the challenges related to potentially living off covered calls, you can see that this conservative option strategy can make sense as a lucrative income stream for stock investors willing to put in the effort to manage both risk and income potential optimally.

 Thanks to my Sources: